 nmap --version

-The command nmap --version will provide output detailing the installed version and build of Nmap.
-This confirms that Nmap is installed correctly and ensures you’re working with the most recent version.
+The command nmap –version will provide output detailing the installed version and build of Nmap.
+This confirms that Nmap is installed correctly and ensures you work with the latest version.

 In some cases, users might require the latest version of Nmap or the pre-packaged version provided in Ubuntu’s repositories might not meet their specific needs.
 Compiling Nmap from source provides a solution for such users, ensuring you have the latest features and updates.
 This method involves extra steps, and you would need to check for updates and re-compile regularly, but it could provide benefits for advanced users or specific requirements.